eriqande/MixedUpSlimSims/README.md

 a few things that must be done.

-1. Install a conda environment within the x86_64 shell that includes `pyslim`, `bedtools` and `bcftools`.
+1. Install a conda environment within the x86_64 shell that includes `tskit`, `numpy`, `pandas`, and bedtools`and`bcftools`.
 Any version of these should work, so I am not     specifying versions here.
-Installing pyslim will get you `tskit` and perhaps some other conda packages that you might need, though we don’t directly use `pyslim` in the package (though we might in the future!).
-You can name this environment anything you want, but it will be easiest to name it `mixed-up-parents`.
+You can name     this environment anything you want,     but it will be easiest to name it`mixed-up-parents\`.

     ``` sh
     mamba  create -n mixed-up-parents -c conda-forge -c bioconda \
+        anaconda::pandas \
+        conda-forge::numpy \
-        conda-forge::pyslim  \
+        conda-forge::tskit  \
         bedtools \
         bcftools
     ```